 Does it really bother you that your competitors seem to be getting new customers easily while your business is struggling?
 If you’re a very competitive person, as most business owners are, it’s got to sting to see the competition having success especially if your business hasn’t reached that point yet.

 One way to level the playing field is through SEO.
 Even if your competitors are larger or have more resources, you can still out rank their website in Google and show up ahead of them in the most important keyword searches for your business.
 You see, Google doesn’t know if you have one employee or 1,000 employees.
 Websites are positioned in the search results based on an algorithm.
 The websites that are optimized the best will be positioned higher in the search results.
 It’s really as simple as that.
-What isn’t so simple are the factors that contribute to the “perfect” optimization.
+What isn’t so simple are the factors that contribute to the “perfect” optimization and which methods can you combine to increase the traffic possibility.

 How Do You Determine the “Perfect” Optimization for Your Website?